 This response contains multiple concepts and potential codes: positive aspects (flexibility), academic support challenges (professor interaction), and technical difficulties (exam issues).
 Most tools force you to pick just one code for the entire response, losing all that meaningful nuance and context.

-How to analyze qualitative surveys with Delve
+How to analyze surveys in Delve

 What you need is software built specifically for coding survey responses, not spreadsheets.
 Survey analysis tools like Delve give you more control over your data and the granularity of your code.
 Instead of forcing you to code entire responses as single units, this coding tool lets you dive into each participant’s answer and pull apart the nuances by coding specific phrases within the same response.